Haworth to Top Withens

 The sun then came out for a few minutes and coats came off as we were hot.
 As we edged closer to the farmhouse, we were once more plunged into mist and drizzle.
 Coats went back on.
 It's an eerie, strange place and it does make you feel like you have stepped into a gothic novel.
 The farmhouse itself is mostly a ruin, although some repairs have been done which slightly spoils the overall effect (I'm sure it'll be for Health and Safety reasons).
 Someone had left a heart wreath with Christmas decorations and more recently a little posy of daffodils.
 It's a place that means something to a lot of people and it's easy to see why.
 The moors are a special place indeed.

 Returning is a much more straightforward affair.
-We followed the gravel path on the Pennine Way, which is much easier underfoot.
-You cross over the beautiful Lowther Laithe Reservoir, wandering through pretty little villages and then a final hike up a bridleway into Haworth.
+We followed the gravel path on the Pennine Way, which is a lot easier underfoot.
+You cross over the beautiful Lowther Laithe Reservoir, wander through pretty little villages and then a final hike up a bridleway into Haworth.
 Back for a warming bowl of that lentil soup, a quick trip into Rose & Co and the traditional sweet shop.
 Sadly the vintage book store was closed.
 I'm super proud of myself for walking 7.5 miles, my muscles ached for days but I'd do it all over again, although I think next time I'll tackle it in the summer, take a flask and a picnic and sit for a while at Top Withens.
 It's important to have good footwear to do this walk, a waterproof jacket and take a bottle of water (we didn't bring a drink and it was a mistake).
 If you want to visit Top Withens there are several places to park the car and walk up the Pennine Way, so it's slightly closer and easier.
 But it's not as impressive as heading out of the village as you are immediately out on the moors and blown away by their mysterious beauty.

 We printed out this walking guide from The Guardian as a back-up for our walk.
 It came in really useful, particularly on the way back to Haworth.